multiversx/mx-sdk-js-examples/cookbook/cookbook.md

     const transactionComputer = new TransactionComputer();

-    // sets the least significant bit of the options field to `1` // md-comment transactionComputer.applyOptionsForHashSigning(transaction);
+    // sets the least significant bit of the options field to `1` transactionComputer.applyOptionsForHashSigning(transaction);

-    // compute a keccak256 hash for signing // md-comment
-    const hash = transactionComputer.computeHashForSigning(transaction)
+    // compute a keccak256 hash for signing const hash = transactionComputer.computeHashForSigning(transaction)

-    // sign and apply the signature on the transaction // md-comment transaction.signature = await alice.sign(hash);
+    // sign and apply the signature on the transaction transaction.signature = await alice.sign(hash);

     console.log(transaction.toPlainObject());